syncfusion-content/javascript-docs/js/Dialog/Concepts-and-Features/Behavior-Settings.md

 </table>
 2. The output for Dialog control when enabled is “false” is as follows.

-{% include image.html url="/js/Dialog/Concepts-and-Features/Behavior-Settings_images/Behavior-Settings_img6.png" Caption="Dialog with “enabled" as “false”                                                                  "%}
+{% include image.html url="/js/Dialog/Concepts-and-Features/Behavior-Settings_images/Behavior-Settings_img6.png" Caption="Dialog with enabled as false"%}

 ## Dialog Position